Kir89/spark-books-analysis/README.md

  - **genres**: Genres that the book belongs to; This is user-provided information.
 The field, as the "book_authors" is a list separated by '|'
  - **image_url**: URL of the book cover image

-  The input field that will be loaded in the output DB are highlighted in **bald**.
+  The input fields that will be loaded in the output DB are highlighted in **bald**.

 2. **JDBC Driver**.
 This implementation leverages JDBC connection for the reason explained in the *Architecture* paragraph.
 Download the JDBC Driver here https://mariadb.com/downloads/#connectors and keep it in a location of your preference.
 We will use it later.